-Turmeric can also support detoxification by helping to maintain liver enzymes, and preventing glutathione depletion-- an antioxidant that is highly supportive to the body's detox pathways.
+Turmeric can also support detoxification by helping to maintain liver enzymes and preventing glutathione depletion-- an antioxidant that is highly beneficial to the body's detox pathways.

 Like cilantro, turmeric has the ability to chelate heavy metals.
 It can reduce heavy metal toxicity in the body and help it recover from the effects of heavy metals.
-In fact, Dr. Izabella Wentz used it to heal herself from arsenic poisoning!
+Thyroid Pharmacist Dr. Izabella Wentz used it to heal herself from arsenic poisoning!

 The bioactive component of turmeric responsible for its potential health benefits is curcumin.
 (The terms ‘curcumin’ and ‘turmeric’ are often used interchangeably.)